Covid vaccination certificate now available through WhatsApp | Business

 Citizens who have been vaccinated against COVID-19 can now get their vaccination certificate through WhatsApp within seconds, Union Health Minister Mansukh Mandaviya's office said on Sunday.

-Presently, people have to download their vaccination certificate by logging into the CoWin portal.
+Presently, people have to download their vaccination certificates by logging into the CoWin portal.

 ''Revolutionising common man's life using technology!
 Now get COVID-19 vaccination certificate through MyGov Corona Helpdesk in 3 easy steps.
 Save contact number: +91 9013151515.
 Type & send 'covid certificate' on WhatsApp.
 Enter OTP.
 Get your certificate in seconds,'' Mandaviya's office tweeted.